 - Duration of therapy should be at least 6 months

 - Higher doses will be necessary and it should be combined with other supplements to treat leptin resistance - 4,000 to 6,000mg per day

 - Duration of therapy should be at least 6+ months and based on your weight loss + leptin levels

 For inflammation and joint pain:

-- Generally 2,000 to 4,000mg per day is sufficient to lower inflammation significantly, but higher doses may be necessary in some patients
+- Generally, 2,000 to 4,000mg per day is sufficient to lower inflammation significantly, but higher doses may be necessary for some patients

 - Continue therapy as long as you are experiencing positive results